 Here we sit together as a group to talk about our day or the current theme we are studying.
 We may read a book, sing a song, discuss the calendar and weather and/or practice a new manipulative or math skill.

 Play is the work of childhood.
 During choice time, the children work at what they are most interested in.
 We have a variety of toys and activities to choose from including Montessori inspired work trays for children to practice practical life skills such as pouring, sorting, dressing, stacking, and folding.
-I work with each child to extend their learning and help them develop and lengthen their focus and attention.
+We work with each child to extend their learning and help them develop and lengthen their focus and attention.
 We learn to respect each other’s work and not take or touch another child’s work without their permission.
 We learn to treat materials respectfully and return them when we are finished playing with them.
-As I observe the children I continuously change and add to the available activities based on their interest and skill level.
+As we observe the children we continuously change and add to the available activities based on their interest and skill level.

 Families take turns preparing snack for the class for the whole week so that we can all sit together and share food while practicing table manners, engaging in conversation, and trying new foods.
 The children learn how to set the table, serve themselves, and wash their own dishes.

 This is a very important time of our day!
 We aim to spend as much time outside as possible to connect with the natural world and explore using all our senses.
 Our natural playground is continually transforming and new features are added all the time.
 We have plenty of rocks for building and balancing on, mud, trucks, grass, tree stumps for climbing, rings and rope for hanging from, a hill to climb, insects to find, flowers to grow and gardens for planting.
 It is a fun space to play in, explore, and get our hands dirty!

 This is the time for whole group lessons involving cooking, science exploration, music, and art.
 The activities are integrated into each month’s theme(s) and have connections to books we are reading.
 They are intended to help children make use of all of their senses, encourage curiosity and develop language and motor skills,